Lyellr88/MARM-Protocol/webchat/data/marmreadme.md

 - Systems using MARM may optionally prompt users to log context after multi-turn exchanges: “Would you like to log this as Session B?”

 Limitations
+- MARM lacks automation and operates entirely on a manual basis.
 - MARM cannot execute code or access live external data.
 - It performs best with consistent user input and engagement.
 - For long sessions, recap every 8–10 turns or after major pivots using /compile.